 There are actually more than 50 different cultivars that are available in nearly all colors of the rainbow, from nearly black to pink, orange, red, purple, yellow, and white, as well as gorgeous multi-colored variations.

 No matter the size, you can expect about a four-to six-inch spread.
-Parrot tulips are often interplanted with hostas, as they are leafy plants that can help shield their delicate stems and hide their foliage as the color fades into summer.
+Parrot tulips are often interplanted with hostas, leafy plants that can help shield the tulip's delicate stems and hide their foliage as the color fades into summer.

 |Botanical Name||Tulipa Parrot|